russellsamora/scrollama/README.md

 # scrollama.js

-Lightweight (< 4kb gzipped) scrollytelling library using IntersectionObserver.

-As seen on The Pudding.
+Moderrn & lightweight JavaScript library for scrollytelling.

 ### Why?

 Scrollytelling can be complicated and bad for performance.
-The goal of this library is to provide a simple interface for creating scroll-driven interactives, while using modern approaches (IntersectionObserver) to handle scroll events.
+The goal of this library is to provide a simple interface for creating scroll-driven interactives.
+Scrollama is built around perfomance by using IntersectionObserver to handle scroll events.
+It uses an opinionated (but popular) scrollytelling pattern to reduce complexity.

 ### Installation